NEROCA FC

-NEROCA FC is an Indian professional football club based in Imphal, Manipur, that competes in I-League, the second tier of Indian football league system.
+NEROCA Football Club (known fully as North Eastern Re-Organising Cultural Association Football Club) is an Indian professional football club based in Imphal, Manipur, that currently competes in the I-League 2.
+It previously competed in the I-League, the second tier of the Indian football league system.
 Founded in 1965, and nicknamed "Orange Brigade", the club made their I-League 2nd Division debut in the 2015–16 season.
 Winning the 2016–17 league, they secured promotion to the I-League.

-NEROCA is the only club from Northeast India to reach the final of the coveted Durand Cup.
+NEROCA is the first club from Northeast India to reach the final of the coveted Durand Cup.
 The club also competes in the Manipur State League.

 History

 Formation and early years

-North Eastern Re-Organising Cultural Association (NEROCA) was established in 1965 with the hope of improving quality in the field of cultural activities and sports in the Indian state of Manipur.
+North Eastern Re-Organising Cultural Association (abbreviated as NEROCA) was established in 1965, with the hope of improving quality in the field of cultural activities and sports in the Indian state of Manipur.
 It was registered under the Manipur State co-operative Society Registration Act bearing registration No. 1016 of 1972.
-NEROCA is a registered football club of Imphal East District Football Association and affiliated with All Manipur Football Association (AMFA).
-NEROCA has participated in the Manipur State League (MSL), since its inception and finished second-placed in the MSL 2007.
+NEROCA is a registered football club of the Imphal East District Football Association, and affiliated with All Manipur Football Association (AMFA).
+NEROCA has participated in every edition of the Manipur State League since its inception.
+The club has a record of second place finish for the first time in the 2007 edition.
+The club is also a regular participant of Sir Churachand Singh Memorial Football Tournament.